3liz/qgis-lizsync-plugin/docs/user_guide/README.md

 -- Add the right to insert data for the conflicts table GRANT INSERT ON TABLE lizsync.conflicts TO "read_only_group";
+GRANT USAGE ON SEQUENCE lizsync.conflicts_id_seq TO "read_only_group";

+--Beware: the user must have the right to create a table in the public schema
 ```

 LizSync uses some functions with `SECURITY DEFINER` () to edit the data inside the tables.
 You do not need to give `INSERT`, `UPDATE` or `DELETE` rights for: